pointfreeco/combine-schedulers/README.md

       - If you want to use this library from multiple targets you must create a shared framework that depends on **CombineSchedulers**, and then depend on that framework from your other targets.

 ### Linux usage

-To use combine-schedulers in as a package dependency on Linux, add the `OpenCombineSchedulers` trait.
+To use combine-schedulers as a package dependency on Linux add the `OpenCombineSchedulers` trait.
 ```swift
 let package = Package(
     ...